zeroluck/docs/sources/gluu-defaults/logs-new.md

 ## Web Server logs

-Apache httpd / apache2 logs are available in `/var/log/httpd` or `/var/log/apache2` for Ubutu.
+Apache httpd / apache2 logs are available in `/var/log/httpd` or `/var/log/apache2` for Ubuntu.

 1. `access_log`: This log contains information about requests coming into the Gluu Server, success status or requests, execution time for any request etc.